bjasspa/jasspa/README.md

 sudo pacman -S make gcc ncurses xorg-xfontsel ttf-fira-mono
 ```

-Fira Mono is a font  which  provides  Windows  CP1252 and it us  automatically
+Fira Mono is a font  which  provides  Windows  CP1252 encoding and it is  automatically
-indexed on Manjaro so that it can be directly used in MicroEmacs.
+indexed on Manjaro so that it can be  directly  used in  MicroEmacs  using the
+user-setup command and then the font selection tool _xfontsel_.

 ## License